go-eden/slf4go/README.md

 ## Use Global Logger

-`Slf4go` provided a global default logger by default, in most case, you can use it directly, don't need any other operation.
+By default, `Slf4go` provided a global `Logger`, in most case, you can use it directly by static function, don't need any other operation.

 ```go
 log.Debugf("debug time: %v", time.Now())